HaleemaSadia/Portfolio/README.md

 # Portfolio
 This is my portfolio for my Mobile App Development experience.

-## Carribean Power Jam
-It's a client based project and I was the core developer of this project.
-It is an app to digitalize Radio channels/media.
-Moreover it also includes a module for ecommerce.
-It also includes chat functionality.

-- #### _What I've Learnt_
-  - Complete mobile application lifecycle.
-  - User authentication plus subscription and separating functionality for non-logged in users.
-  - Live video play and managing video and audio controls.
-  - Complete ecommerce flow for the ecommerce module.
-  - MapView using react-native-maps for showing location markers of nearby events.
-  - Cart management for ecommerce module.
-  - Stripe payment method for checkout.
-  - Data Persistance using Asyncstorage.

 ## Harakatu
 It's a client based project and I was the core developer of this project.
 It is a service provider app with two different role based apps i.e User and Vendor.
 It includes booking of services, geofencing for looking for nearby service providers and chat functionality.